-If you’re thinking after reading this that maybe you can do a better job with your tax deductions, consider our $37.95 ebook Small Business Tax Deduction Secrets.
+If you’re thinking after reading this that maybe you can do a better job with your tax deductions, consider our $40 monograph Small Businesses Tax Deduction Secrets.

-This 40-page ebook provides detailed instructions about how you can annually save thousands of dollars in income and related taxes simply by more effectively using legitimate small-business tax deductions.
+This 70-page monograph provides detailed instructions about how you can annually save thousands of dollars in income and related taxes simply by more effectively using legitimate small-business tax deductions.
 Interested in more detailed information?
 Click here.
-Interested in starting to save on taxes?
-Click the button below to purchase your copy.View Cart

-Tip: If you are a client of our CPA firm, don’t purchase this ebook—or any of our other ebooks.
+Tip: If you are a client of our CPA firm, don’t purchase this monograph—or any of our other monographs.
 Just email us and ask for your complimentary copy.

 Immediately Downloadable & Money-Back Guarantee

 The book is instantly downloadable.
-You get the ebook when you purchase it.
+You get the monograph when you purchase it.

 Also, we provide a money-back guarantee.
 If you don’t find the information you need or want, no problem.
 Just email us and request your refund.